 Pay for performance.
 Our compensation program allows our Compensation Committee to determine pay based on a comprehensive view of quantitative and qualitative factors designed to produce long-term business success.
 The correlation between our financial results and executive officer compensation awarded, as described in the "Executive Compensation Discussion and Analysis" which follows in this proxy statement, aligns the interests of our executive officers with those of the Company.
-Specifically in fiscal 2017:
+Specifically in fiscal 2018:

-- v There were no increases in base salaries of our Chief Executive Officer, Chief Creative Officer and Executive Vice President, Design, and modest increases in other named executive officer salaries. - v In addition to financial goals, the annual incentive included key strategic objectives tied to our long-term strategic plan and intended to focus the team on making progress in our multi-year turnaround. - v The annual incentive paid out below target levels based on revenue and operating income results. - ii Vera Bradley, Inc. 2017 Proxy Statement
+- There was no increase in the base salary of our Chief Executive Officer.
+Increases for certain named executive officers occurred due to promotion into new roles and the assumption of additional responsibilities. - The Company significantly reduced the total compensation of its current-year active NEOs as compared to its prior-year active NEOs, excluding Mr. Wallstrom, by over 35% as part of its Vision 20/20 cost reduction initiatives. - In addition to financial goals, the annual incentive included key strategic objectives tied to our long-term strategic plan and intended to focus the team on making progress in our multiyear turnaround. - ii Vera Bradley, Inc. 2018 Proxy Statement

-- v The first tranche of the performance-based restricted stock units granted in fiscal 2017 were not earned based on EPS results. - v Grants under the Company's long-term incentive plans vest over a three-year period to promote retention and long-term thinking.
+- The financial components of the annual incentive paid out below target level based on revenue results and above target level based on operating income results. - The actual achievement for tranches of the Company's long-term incentive plan varied from 0% to 176%, based on Company performance over the last five fiscal years. - Grants under the Company's long-term incentive plans vest over a three-year period to promote retention and long-term thinking.